richmarisa/on-off/docs/README.md

 |title | plain text title of the tasklist |
 |description | rich text description of the tasklist.
 May include links to additional information, policy documents, or other resources. |
 |assignee |  a user id (entry in the user table) indicating who is responsible for completing the tasklist |

+* there are comments associated with tasklists.
+Right now we are only supporting one comment.

 ### TaskComment